Most companies share one glaring thing in common: they could use a lot more leads.

-I’ve been able to leverage my name and experience (all built through content marketing) to be on over 60 podcasts in the last two years.
+I’ve been able to leverage my name and experience (all built through content marketing) to be on over 60 podcasts.

-So how do you turn these into leads?
+So how do you turn podcasts into leads?

 There are a couple of ways.

-First, on podcasts you can offer the listeners something like a cheatsheet or a downloadable resource/guide that they’ll be interested in.
-Most guests ask where people can find you, so you can reference it there (this is also a great way to build links).
+First, on podcasts, you can offer the listeners something like a cheat sheet or a downloadable resource guide.
+Most guests ask where people can find you, so you can reference it in the description (another great way to build links).

 Second, they are hopefully referring people to your site.
-From there you can remarket to them on Facebook or offer a content upgrade (or discount!) on the page.
-This works especially well for ecommerce or local businesses.
+From there you can retarget them on Facebook or offer a content upgrade–or discount–on the page.
+This works especially well for ecommerce stores or local businesses.